-2.1 REGIONAL CHIEF INSTRUCTOR
+2.1 REGIONAL CHIEF RACE COACH / INSTRUCTOR

-2.1.1 The Race Director shall appoint a Regional Chief Instructor.
+- 2.1.1 The Race Director shall appoint a Regional Chief Race Coach / Instructor. - 2.1.2 The Regional Chief Race Coach / Instructor shall report to the Race Director.

-2.2 THE DUTIES OF THE REGIONAL CHIEF INSTRUCTOR
+2.2 THE DUTIES OF THE REGIONAL CHIEF RACE COACH/INSTRUCTOR

-- 2.2.1 The duties of the Regional Chief Instructor include: - a) organize CASC-OR driving schools - b) approve and monitor driving schools organized by CASC-OR member clubs - c) approve licensing of race instructors - d) evaluate performance of drivers seeking re-instatement of their competition licence or an upgrade of an existing Competition Licence. - e) arrange mentoring for novice drivers - f) on request from clerk/stewards arrange further evaluation of a driver - g) appoint a qualified person to observe and evaluate driver schools run by CASC-OR member clubs - 2.2.2 The Regional Chief Instructor shall report to the CASC-OR Race Director.
+- 2.2.1 The duties of the Regional Chief Race Coach / Instructor include: - a) organize CASC-OR race schools; - b) approve and monitor driving schools organized by CASC-OR member clubs; - c) approve and monitor professional racing schools; - d) organize training of Coach / Instructors; - e) organize and approve licensing of Coach / Instructors; - f) evaluate performance of drivers seeking re-instatement of their competition licence or an upgrade of an existing Competition Licence; - g) arrange mentoring for novice drivers;

+h) on request from clerk/stewards arrange further observation of a driver;

-2.3 INSTRUCTORS
+2.3 COACH / INSTRUCTORS

-- 2.3.1 Instructors shall hold a current CASC-OR Instructor's licence. - 2.3.2 The names and addresses of the proposed instructors, along with details of their experience and qualifications, shall be submitted to CASC-OR by the Regional Chief Instructor requesting the issue of instructor licences. - 2.3.3 One of the instructors at each school shall be designated as the Event Chief Instructor and it will be his or her responsibility to ensure that the requirements of the CASC-OR curriculum are met.
+- 2.3.1 Coach / Instructors shall hold a current CASC-OR Coach / Instructor's licence. - 2.3.2 The names and addresses of the trained and approved Coach / instructors will be submitted to CASC-OR by the Regional Chief Race Coach / Instructor requesting the issue of Coach / Instructor licences. - 2.3.3 The Coach / Instructors shall mentor, coach, and observe drivers as assigned by the Chief Race Coach / Instructor.